fabgilson/personal.io/content/research.md

 This group of works are looking into how to improve the teaching an learning of software engineering practices in the large.
 We looked over how to teach about usability in software language engineering and code quality assurance (mostly related to technical debt).

+- Morales-Trujillo, M., Galster, M., Gilson, F., & Mathews, M. (2021) A Three-Year Study on Peer Evaluation in a Software Engineering Project Course, _in IEEE Transactions on Education_, [DOI](https://doi.org/10.1109/TE.2021.3123682).

 - Gilson, F., Morales, M., & Mathews, M. (2020).
 How Junior Developers Deal with Their Technical Debt?. _In Proc. of 2020 IEEE/ACM International Conference on Technical Debt (TechDebt)_ (pp. 51–61).
 ACM.
 [DOI](https://doi.org/10.1145/3387906.3388624)

 - Gilson, F. (2018).
 Teaching software language engineering and usability through students peer reviews. _In Proc.
 21st ACM/IEEE International Conference on Model Driven Engineering Languages and Systems (MODELS '18)_ (pp. 98–105).
 ACM.
 [DOI](https://doi.org/10.1145/3270112.3270124)